swdayu/howtos/lua/README.md

 - variables of reference type don't actually contain their values

 Lua function
-- Lua can call functions written in Lua and in C
-- they are both represented by the type function
+- Lua can call functions written in Lua and in C, they are both represented by the type function
-- function can access external local variables outside function
-- these kind of variables are called upvalues
+- function can access external local variables outside function, these kind of variables are called upvalues

 Lua userdata
-- Full userdata is a block of memory managed by lua
-- Light userdata is simply a C pointer value
+- Full userdata is a block of memory managed by lua, light userdata is simply a C pointer value
 - Userdata cannot be created or modified in Lua, only through the C API

 Lua table